Statistics and Data Analysis: Overall: use R. It has the largest ecosystem of statistical packages.

 Neural Nets

 - There’s a plethora of SAAS companies that promise easier experiment tracking.
 But in my experience, the easiest option is just to use git worktrees.
 Each experiment should live in a separate branch with a README documenting exactly what’s being tested.
 This makes it easy to fork and cherry-pick pieces of different experiments.
-Use git-lfs for weights and training data.

 - For training, use Jax with equinox.